BITS-VIB/NGS-Variant-Analysis-training-2020/data/README.md

 Files added here are required to configure the script environment

-Most files can be fetched from the Broad BUNDLE ftp site with the following code
+Most files can be fetched from the Broad BUNDLE ftp site with the script [get_bundle.sh](https://raw.githubusercontent.com/BITS-VIB/NGS-Variant-Analysis-training-2020/master/scripts/get_bundle.sh)

 ```
 #!/bin/env bash